kacheryhub/kachery-doc/doc/hub.md

 a *unique name*, access credentials to a
-*cloud storage resource* that will serve as the channel's cloud storage cache, and a *publish-subscribe API key* (i.e. [Ably](https://ably.com/pub-sub-messaging)) to authorize nodes to communicate on the channel's pub-sub bands.
-These credentials will be stored on the kacheryhub system and used to authorize access from other nodes to the pub-sub communications channels and the cloud storage cache.
+*cloud storage resource* that will serve as the channel's cloud storage cache, and a *publish-subscribe API key* (i.e. [Ably](https://ably.com/pub-sub-messaging)) to authorize nodes to communicate on the channel's [pub-sub](./pub-sub.md) bands.
+These credentials will be stored on the kacheryhub system and used to authorize access from other nodes to the pub-sub communication bands and the cloud storage cache.
 These credentials must be stored in a readable format in order to be used in this fashion; however, they are revocable in the unlikely event of compromise.